FediaBRSTK777/Flamy-AI/README.md

-# Flame - AI-Powered Dating App
+# Flamy - AI-Powered Dating App

-Flame is an innovative dating application powered by artificial intelligence, designed to help users find meaningful connections in a modern and engaging way.
+Flamy is an innovative dating application powered by artificial intelligence, designed to help users find meaningful connections in a modern and engaging way.
 Our app leverages advanced algorithms to match users based on their interests, preferences, and behaviors, ensuring a personalized experience for everyone.

 ## Features